2024 United States Demographics | Data & Analysis

 $150,000 or more 23.40%

-United States 2024 Demographics: Educational Attainment Distribution
+United States 2024 Demographics: Property Value Distribution

-Source: U.S. Census Bureau, ACS Estimates (2024)
+Source: U.S. Census Bureau, 2024 ACS Estimates

-According to the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates, the educational attainment data covers the population 25 years and older in the United States, totaling 235,910,719 individuals.
+According to the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates, the educational attainment data covers the population 25 years and older in United States, totaling 235,910,719 individuals.

 A significant portion of the population, 89.92%, has attained a high school diploma or higher.
 Furthermore, the percentage of individuals who hold a Bachelor's Degree or a higher professional/graduate degree is 36.85%.